Congress includes historic measures in government funding, pandemic relief bills

 The bill includes several other pots of funding, including $45 billion for state transportation programs and money for schools and food stamps.

 In addition to the approximately $900 billion to address the pandemic, the bill includes $1.4 trillion to keep the government running through September and avoid a shutdown Monday evening.
-It also adds dozens of unrelated provisions — policies designed to win votes or clear out Congress’s unfinished business before year’s end.
-Massive year-end bills like this are known in Washington as “Christmas trees,” because everyone seems to be able to attach an ornament.
+It also adds dozens of unrelated provisions — policies designed to win votes or clear out Congress’ unfinished business before year’s end.
+Massive year-end bills such as this are known in Washington as “Christmas trees,” because everyone seems to be able to attach an ornament.

 Among those decorations is a long-sought bipartisan agreement that attempts to end so-called “surprise medical billing,” or situations in which patients are billed at higher, out-of-network rates when getting treatment at an in-network facility, especially emergency rooms.
 The bill would most often end the higher payment, particularly in emergency treatment.